-The A737, after becoming became a trunk road in 1995, became the responsibility of the then Scottish Office Development Department who subsequently commissioned North Ayrshire Council to design improvements at four strategic locations in the vicinity of Beith:
+After becoming a trunk road in 1995, the A737 became the responsibility of the then Scottish Office Development Department, who subsequently commissioned North Ayrshire Council to design improvements at four strategic locations in the vicinity of Beith:

 - Roebank Road

 The Roebank Street scheme was constructed in 2002, while the design development for the three remaining schemes was progressed independently.